András Fekete-Győr: Leader of the Momentum

 After working at a few different firms, he decided in January 2014 to return to Hungary to start a political movement.
 In 2015 the Momentum Movement was founded by 9 people.
 Fekete-Győr was elected leader of the movement in August 2016.
 The movement only appeared in public in early 2017, when Fekete-Győr and his supporters initiated the NOlimpia campaign, a signature-collection campaign to stop Budapest's bid to host the 2024 Summer Olympics.
 The campaign was successful; after NOlimpia collected 266,151 signatures (of 138,000 required to automatically trigger a public referendum), the national government preemptively withdrew the city's bid.
-After the success, Momentum was soon was transformed into a party; Fekete-Győr was elected its inaugural leader on 4 March 2017.
+After the success, Momentum was soon transformed into a party; Fekete-Győr was elected its inaugural leader on 4 March 2017.
 The party held a mass protest on 1 May 2017, the anniversary of Hungary's join to the European Union.
 Fekete-Győr criticized Viktor Orbán's foreign policy towards Russia and the post-Soviet dictatorships.
 He also announced that Momentum will participate in the 2018 parliamentary election.

 On May 18, 2017, Fekete-Győr caused controversy after he and other Momentum members walked into the offices of pro-government news portal origo.hu without permission.
 The protesters tried to ask a journalist about an article suggesting—falsely, Momentum claimed—that another leader of the movement had embezzled funds from an earlier start-up venture.
 Pro-government media portrayed the event as a break-in, and Fekete-Győr as threatening, although independent media (e.g. index.hu) were also critical of Fekete-Győr's tactics.

 Under his leadership, the Momentum Movement failed to reach 5% threshold during the 2018 parliamentary election.
 Subsequently, Fekete-Győr initiated a vote of confidence against himself and the three head directors of the party temporarily took over leadership in May 2018.
 A majority of the delegates assured him of their support during the vote.
 In December 2018, during the anti-government protests, Fekete-Győr threw a smoke grenade at police officers at a protest for which he is currently under criminal investigation.
 He is facing 1 to 5 years of imprisonment.
 In April 2019, the Momentum was registered for the 2019 European Parliament election.
 On May 26, 2019, the party obtained 9.86% of the popular vote (becoming the third largest party in the election), thus meeting the 5% threshold: two candidates of the party were elected to the European Parliament.
 In 2019 local election the party managed to win mayoral positions of three Budapest districts and 29 seats in counties' assemblies (mostly in Pest County).